-Our price is ridiculously low.
+Our price is ridiculously low considering everything we deliver, and the quality and personalized service you receive.
 It is low because we don’t believe in gouging authors for products that are essentially byproducts of the original work, such as the ebooks and hardcover editions.
 But there are some limits that come with such a low price:

 Images – up to 25 images included.
 After that, $5 for each additional image.

 Tables/Callouts – Up to 5, after that $5 each

 Footnotes – up to 50, $1 each after that.

 Optional fees: As mentioned before, our $1,395 price includes all of the services listed here.
 Our price assumes that you will publish your book on Amazon and your ebook on Kindle, where the majority of books and ebooks are sold.
 If you want a broader distribution, then in order for the author to be registered as the publisher and owning all of the assets of the book, some things have to be charged directly to the author.
 This includes the ISBNs, the copyright fee, title setups fees, and proof purchases.
 These charges are not mandatory, it all depends on your goals for how you want to publish your book.
 For example, if all you want is for your book to be listed on Amazon, and the ebook on Kindle (both of which account for the vast majority of book and ebook sales) then you don’t need to buy ISBNs, you don’t need title setup fees, or some of the other costs.

 And be careful here.
 If someone offers you a “free” ISBN, then you will likely not be the publisher of record.
 They are.

 Want it really really fast?
 Expedite it.